High-fidelity two-qubit gates of hybrid superconducting-semiconducting singlet-triplet qubits: Singlet-triplet two-qubit gates

-\paragraph{Superconductor-mediated exchange interactions.} The tunnel coupling to the superconductors affects the spins confined in the quantum dots \cite{Choi2000,GonzalezRosado2021, Kornich2019, Kornich2020a, Spethmann2022}.
-To the lowest order in the tunneling amplitude, the relevant mechanisms affecting the dots are elastic cotunneling \cite{Matsuo2022}, where one particle tunnels from one dot to the next through an electronic excitation of the superconductor, and local and crossed Andreev processes \cite{Deacon2015,kürtössy2022parallel}, where Cooper pairs are split and recombined in the same and different dots, respectively \cite{Scherubl2019}.
-In the regime where $\Delta$ and $\mathcal{U}$ are large, the elastic cotunneling and local Andreev processes are suppressed, and we can focus on crossed Andreev processes only \cite{Scherubl2019}.
+The tunnel coupling to the superconductors affects the spin states confined in the quantum dots \cite{Choi2000,GonzalezRosado2021, Kornich2019, Kornich2020a, Spethmann2022}.
+To the lowest order in the tunneling amplitude, the relevant mechanisms affecting the dots are elastic cotunneling \cite{Matsuo2022}, where one particle tunnels from one dot to the next through an electronic excitation of the superconductor, as well as local and crossed Andreev processes \cite{Deacon2015,kurtossy2022parallel}, where Cooper pairs are split and recombined in the same and different dots, respectively \cite{Scherubl2019}.
+In the regime where $\Delta$ and $\mathcal{U}$ are large (see also Appendix \ref{sec:large_Coulomb_rep}), the elastic cotunneling and local Andreev processes are suppressed, and we can focus on crossed Andreev processes only \cite{Scherubl2019}.

 Crossed Andreev processes cause effective spin-spin correlations between distant dots,